Skip to content

 Setting Default Description

-conformal.fixpoint false Fixed-point loop analysis
+conformal.fixpoint false Fixed-point loop analysis for convergence in loops

 conformal.strict false Show all warnings including informational and low-confidence diagnostics

-conformal.analyzeOnChange true Keystroke analysis, 500ms debounce
+conformal.analyzeOnChange true Keystroke analysis with a 500ms debounce

 VS Code Marketplace · GitHub